 11.3.2 Payment for the charges referred to in Section 11.1.6 of the ISO Tariff (except for the charges payable under long-term contracts) for each Trading Day in each calendar month shall be made five (5) Business Days after issuance of the Preliminary Settlement Statement for the last day of the relevant calendar month.
 Payment for adjustments will be made five (5) Business Days after issuance of the Final Settlement Statement for the last day of the relevant month.
 Payment for the last day of the relevant month.
+Payment for the last day of the relevant month.
 Payments for FERC Annual Charges will be made in accordance with Section 17 of this ISO Tariff.